CRYPTREC: Responsibilities

-It is also the organization that provides technical evaluation and recommendations concerning regulations that implement Japanese laws.
-Examples include the Electronic Signatures and Certification Services (Law 102 of FY2000, taking effect as from April 2001), the Basic Law on the Formulation of an Advanced Information and Telecommunications Network Society of 2000 (Law 144 of FY2000), and the Public Individual Certification Law of December 2002.
-Furthermore, CRYPTEC has responsibilities with regard to the Japanese contribution to the ISO/IEC JTC 1/SC27 standardization effort.
+CRYPTREC provides technical evaluation and recommendations relating to the implementation of Japanese information security legislation.

+Its advisory role has included legislation such as the Electronic Signatures and Certification Business Act (Act No. 102 of 2000), which came into effect in April 2001; the Basic Act on the Formation of an Advanced Information and Telecommunications Network Society (Act No. 144 of 2000); and the Public Personal Authentication Services Act of 2002.

+CRYPTREC also contributes to Japan’s participation in international standardization activities, including ISO/IEC JTC 1/SC 27 (Information security, cybersecurity and privacy protection).

 Selection

 In the first release in 2003, many Japanese ciphers were selected for the "e-Government Recommended Ciphers List": CIPHERUNICORN-E (NEC), Hierocrypt-L1 (Toshiba), and MISTY1 (Mitsubishi Electric) as 64 bit block ciphers, Camellia (Nippon Telegraph and Telephone, Mitsubishi Electric), CIPHERUNICORN-A (NEC), Hierocrypt-3 (Toshiba), and SC2000 (Fujitsu) as 128 bit block ciphers, and finally MUGI and MULTI-S01 (Hitachi) as stream ciphers.

 In the revised release of 2013, the list was divided into three: "e-Government Recommended Ciphers List", "Candidate Recommended Ciphers List", and "Monitored Ciphers List".
 Most of the Japanese ciphers listed in the previous list (except for Camellia) have moved from the "Recommended Ciphers List" to the "Candidate Recommended Ciphers List".
 There were several new proposals, such as CLEFIA (Sony) as a 128 bit block cipher as well as KCipher-2 (KDDI) and Enocoro-128v2 (Hitachi) as stream ciphers.
 However, only KCipher-2 has been listed on the "e-Government Recommended Ciphers List".
 The reason why most Japanese ciphers have not been selected as "Recommended Ciphers" is not that these ciphers are necessarily unsafe, but that these ciphers are not widely used in commercial products, open-source projects, governmental systems, or international standards.
 There is the possibility that ciphers listed on "Candidate Recommended Ciphers List" will be moved to the "e-Government Recommended Ciphers List" when they are utilized more widely.

 In addition, 128 bit RC4 and SHA-1 are listed on "Monitored Ciphers List".
 These are unsafe and only permitted to remain compatible with old systems.

 After the revision in 2013, there are several updates such as addition of ChaCha20-Poly1305, EdDSA and SHA-3, move of Triple DES to Monitored list, and deletion of RC4, etc.